giampaolo/psutil/docs/about.rst

 Next to the title of every documentation page there's a *Copy page* button, which copies the page's reStructuredText source to your clipboard.
-Handy for quoting a section, or for pasting a whole page into an LLM.
+Handy for for pasting a whole page into an LLM.

 .. image:: /_static/images/about/copypage.png
    :alt: Copy page button